mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 in general!
 Teams that test manually will be slower, less efficient, and ship worse quality than the ones who don’t. [^1]**

-A solid, automated testing setup, that enables teams to ship constantly end never stop, covers all relevant aspects:
+A solid, automated testing setup, that enables teams to ship constantly and never stop, covers all relevant aspects:

 - **Functional correctness within subsystems:** This is the foundation for